Tonsils And Wild Bill

 I woke up laying on a bed in the back bedroom of wild Bill's house with a heck of a sore throat.
 When I tried to complain about the pain, Bill's comment always was "A little pain won't hurt you boy.
 Its time to be tough.
 Its time to be a man."

-A few days after my tonsils came out I found myself hanging on for dear life, bouncing up and down like a tennis ball, On across the desert went Wild Bill clutching the shaking steering wheel with a white knuckled grip.
+A few days after my tonsils came out I found myself hanging on to the jeep door for dear life, bouncing up and down like a tennis ball, On across the desert went Wild Bill clutching the shaking steering wheel with a white knuckled grip.

 The air was clean, the stars were brilliant and I knew I was in God's country.
 A few years later I lived in Arizona and attended the University of Arizona in Tucson, where my Uncle John (another MD) lived.